brianphil/sde-v1.0.0/docs/LEARNING_INTEGRATION_PLAN.md

 ## Conclusion

-The world-class learning components are **ready to integrate** but require:
+The sde learning components are **ready to integrate** but require:

 - **20 hours development time** across 5 phases
 - **Systematic integration** into VFA, CFA, PFA, and LearningCoordinator
 - **Comprehensive testing** to validate improvements